wisdark/AORT/README.md

 All DNS queries are scripted in python at 100%

-Email harvesting using Proxycrawl API with personal token (you can register a free account with 100 uses)
+Email harvesting using Hunter.io API with personal token (free signup)

 ## Extra